gagejustins/gagejustins.github.io/_posts/2017-09-06-different-types-of-ai-companies.md

 ---
 layout: post
-title: "Making sense of The different types of AI companies"
+title: "Making sense of the different types of AI companies"
 date: 2017-09-06
 ---